cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Repair

-Enables the character to diagnose, repair and modify electronic and mechanical devices.
+Enables the character to diagnose, repair, and modify electronic and mechanical devices.
 This is the specialization to bypass electronic and mechanical locks.